RubiyaHud/Bootstrap-Responsive/README.md

 * Create a new CSS file named media.css and copy-paste the media queries and mixins in it.
 * Put the link of Media Query CSS (media.css) file at the end of links in index.html file.
 * Open the index.html file in Mozilla Firefox and press ctr+shift+m to get the Responsive view of the web page
-* Comment the line below in the header part and Use font awesome icon (bar icon) instead of the "<span>"
+* Comment the line below in the header part and Use font awesome icon (bar icon) instead of the "span"

   (span class="navbar-toggler-icon") (/span)
 * Write CSS (at first in the extra small device @media) for the bar icon <i> in the media query file.